 Charitable contributions are also fertile territory for mistakes.
 One common mistake occurs when you receive a benefit in exchange for your donation, such as tickets to an event.
 In this case, you need to deduct the fair market value of the tickets from your charitable contribution, according to Bloomberg Tax.

-Not surprisingly, a mistake that occurs with increasing frequency these days is failing to report cryptocurrency transactions.
+A mistake that occurs with increasing frequency these days is failing to report cryptocurrency transactions.
 As Bloomberg Tax noted, crypto is treated as property for federal income tax purposes.
 Any capital gain or loss on virtual currency transactions must be recognized on your return.

 More From GOBankingRates